Five Answers that Frame my Campaign

 LWV Question: How do you plan to communicate with the members of the community that you would represent in order to share information and receive feedback?

 For the past four years, I’ve maintained a campaign website, bob-lynch-enfield.com.
 Increasingly over time this site has morphed into a source for reporting the political news of Enfield and Tompkins County.
 I put my talents to work and write objectively-driven stories that chronicle our community’s ongoing controversies and challenges.
-With local print media effectively nonexistent, my website serves to inform as much as my time permits.
+With local print media effectively nonexistent, my website serves to inform.
+It’s my way of paying back.

 Bob Lynch